karkman/Physalia_EnvMetagenomics_2023/exercises.md

 But before we can do these steps, we should copy the most interesting genomes to a separate folder (to save time we only do this for few genomes)  .

-First make text file called: `Final_genomes.txt` in the `08_ANVIO` folder that has the names of the bins that you want to work further.
+First make text file called: `Final_genomes.txt` in the `08_ANVIO` folder that has the names of the bins that you want to work with.

 Our file would look like this: